“Remember your name.

 I did not, despite the best of intentions, use the days productively and spend the downtime watching lots of honorable films and documentaries or read worthy literary works.
 I watched undemanding telly instead.
 Out goes Moonlight, in comes The Princess Bride.
 No Handmaid’s Tale for me thanks, I’m watching Unbreakable Kimmy Schmidt.

 Every year I take a SIB – Summer Internet Break, to enjoy time with my family, have mini-adventures and just do stuff and not be influenced by social media.* This year it’s not because I’m having lots of fun and adventures but because it’s hard to watch others while I can’t.
 Yes I’m bitter, I’m allowed to be.
 I’m also tetchy.
-My son said to me the other day: “Everyone has their shit mum don’t be the ‘my life sucks the most’ person”, and I am trying really hard to not be that person.
+Someone close to me said to me the other day: “Everyone has their shit don’t be the ‘my life sucks the most’ person”, and I am trying really hard to not be that person.
 But first let me tell you this thing I read the other day which made me snort tea out of my nostrils.
 I can’t remember exactly where it was so I’m paraphrasing, forgive me.
 It was someone in the same cancerboat saying how she wishes to write bitchy comments on facebook statuses like “I’ve just endured 3 gruelling months of chemo so I really sympathise with your 3 day seasonal cold”.

-Thus I’ve deleted my Instagram app and deactivated Facebook which was as much social media I could cope with when I was healthy.
+Thus I’ve deleted my Instagram app which was as much social media I could cope with when I was healthy.
 I did the same thing at the end of last year and it was good.
 So good in fact that a month became nearly 5 months and I hadn’t missed it for a second, missed out on anything and still functioned.
 WTF Suze?
 Instead I’m going deep into my everyday, the small moments.
 I believe it’s what they call mindfulness.
 I will watch my hair grow.
 I will concentrate on self-care.
 I will write snailmail, emails and accept 6 weeks of radiotherapy with grace.
 I recently did a Strengths Test – too much time on my hands? – and it would seem mine are determination, optimism, curiosity, innovation and faith.
 Let’s hope that’s true because that sounds like a secret sauce recipe to me.

 I’ll start here.
 At the beginning of chemo I set up a little photo project.
 I thawed out a slide film from the freezer that expired 10 years ago and put it in my Dad’s camera.
 I shot the flowers and trees, the river and grasses I saw on my daily walk.
 When that was done, I rewound the film and took pictures recording as my hair fell out, as my body weakened, as my mind went crazy as a coconut.